-Bathrooms finish options have become much more sophisticated over the past several decades.
-They are no longer dominated by utilitarian spaces displaying low-cost choices.
-Instead, many modern baths have become the place where you can feel excited to start and end your day bathing, dressing, and grooming.
+Consistent with other interior design specialties, bathroom design and corresponding finishes have become much more sophisticated in recent decades.
+Design concepts are no longer dominated by utilitarian objectives including low-cost choices.
+Modern baths have become the place where you might feel inspired to begin your day and then comforted at the end of the day; bathing, dressing, and grooming.
 With the right layout and style, your bathroom can become the comfortable and relaxing environment you need to achieve optimal self-care and enter the world with pride and confidence.

 The process of getting your Philadelphia bathroom to that level will likely require a design and remodeling project, which can be as comprehensive as you want it to be.
 The primary goal is to transform your bath to meet your lifestyle needs and current tastes, but it should be seen as an investment.
 Design and remodeling is an educational and personal journey that is worth doing right if you want to achieve your goals, especially when you focus on self-care.